-Capital Assets - Capital assets, which include other equipment and building improvements, are reported in the applicable governmental column in the Academy-wide financial statements at historical costs of more than \$5,000 and an estimated useful life in excess of one year.
+Capital Assets - Capital assets, which include other equipment, are reported in the applicable governmental column in the Academy-wide financial statements at historical costs of more than \$5,000 and an estimated useful life in excess of one year.

-Building improvements are depreciated using the straight-line method over useful lives of 30 years.
-Other equipment is depreciated using the straight-line method over useful lives of 3-10 years.
+Other equipment is depreciated using the straight-line method over useful lives of 3 - 10 years.